 (Button): See How It Works

-• Why It Works: The headline is short and powerful, the sub-headline clearly explains the service, and the button is a clear next step.
+Why It Works: The headline is short and powerful, the sub-headline clearly explains the service, and the button is a clear next step.
+This is a crucial element in what makes a good website.

 It all started with a simple problem: our dog, Buster, had sensitive skin.
 We were tired of reading confusing ingredient lists full of things we couldn’t pronounce.
 So, we decided to make our own.
 From our kitchen in Austin, Texas, “Buster’s Bites” was born.
 We’re on a mission to make simple, healthy treats for dogs everywhere.

-• Why It Works: It tells a relatable origin story, establishes a clear mission, and has a warm, personal tone.
+Why It Works: It tells a relatable origin story, establishes a clear mission, and has a warm, personal tone.
+A strong story is a key part of building a memorable brand, a topic we cover in our guide to brand strategy.

-• The Goal: To provide detailed, step-by-step instructions that help a reader accomplish a task from start to finish.
+The Goal: To provide detailed, step-by-step instructions that help a reader accomplish a task from start to finish, attracting organic search traffic.

 How to Brew the Perfect Pour-Over Coffee